groff_diff(7) — Linux manual page

 of a few AT&T troff escape sequences (namely, \D, \f, \k, \n, \s,

-\$, and \*), and alters the behavior of \X. In the following
+\$, and \*), and alters the behavior of \X. The following list

-list, escape sequences are collated alphabetically at first, and
+collates escape sequences alphabetically at first, and then by

 \A'anything'